DieRichy/dong2020-replication-2025/README.md

 ```

 This launches an interface where you can select aspiration type, uncertainty level, and view results interactively.
+Also, it provides a more intuitive way to adjust aspiration update strategy：
+(1️⃣"Stepwise",2️⃣"Ambitious" and 3️⃣"Conservative")
 ---

 ## 📊 Output Overview